-William E. Proudford was a man – a devoted family man, colleague and friend – who led by example, shared his joy, but never his sorrows; did not raise his voice above a whisper, and yet spoke with conviction.
+William E. Proudford was a devoted family man, colleague, and friend who led by example, shared his joy, but never his sorrows; did not raise his voice above a whisper, and yet spoke with conviction.
 His calm nature and strong character brought out the best in every person he encountered.

 He had a love for learning all of his life and set an example of consistently searching for opportunities to enhance his personal development.
 While in the Air Force, he obtained his GED, became fluent in German and even took a course in Russian.
 After completing 24 years of service in the Air Force, he excelled at Delaware State College, graduating summa cum laude and earning membership in the top honor societies.
 An avid reader and fast learner, he went on to earn a Master’s degree and to learn new skills throughout his life.